graphaware/neo4j-framework/src/main/java/com/graphaware/tx/event/batch/api/readme.txt

-org.neo4j.unsafe.batchinsert.TransactionSimulatingBatchGraphDatabase and
-org.neo4j.unsafe.batchinsert.TransactionSimulatingBatchInserterImpl would ideally also be here
+org.neo4j.unsafe.batchinsert.TransactionSimulatingBatchGraphDatabase would ideally also be here